Random walks on SL_2(C): spectral gap and limit theorems: The perturbations of the Markov operator

 \item the maps $\xi \mapsto \lambda_\xi$, $\xi \mapsto \oN_\xi$ and $\xi \mapsto \oQ_\xi$ are $\lfloor p-1 \rfloor $-times differentiable;

 \item $|\lambda_\xi| > \frac{2 + \rho}{3}$ and for every $k=0,\ldots,\lfloor p-1 \rfloor$, there exists a constant $c > 0$ such that \end{enumerate} \end{corollary}

 Notice that in Theorem \ref{thm:LLT} we require a second moment condition.
 Proposition \ref{prop:P_t-regularity} shows in this case that $\xi \mapsto \oP_\xi$ is one time differentiable and, by the above corollary, the same regularity holds for the leading eigenvalue $\lambda_\xi$ near zero.
 However, the next lemma will show that $\lambda_\xi$ is slightly more regular, admitting an order two expansion.
 This will be crucial in the proof of Theorem \ref{thm:LLT}.
+Recall that $\gamma >0$ is the Lyapunov exponent (cf. Section \ref{sec:preliminary}).

 \begin{lemma} Assume that $\int_G \log^2 \|g\| \, \diff \mu(g) <\infty$.
 Then, the leading eigenvalue $\lambda_\xi$ of $\oP_\xi$ satisfies

 where $\phi$ is a continuous function such that $\xi^{-2}\phi(\xi)$ has a finite limit at $\xi=0$.